Loading...

 Navigate criminal proceedings.

 Being arrested for DUI in McMinn County, Tennessee, can be a confusing and overwhelming experience.
+The McMinn County Jail, located at 1319 S White St, Athens, TN 37303, will be your initial point of contact with the legal system.
 This guide is designed to provide you with immediate, practical information on what to expect, the steps you need to take, and the resources available to help you navigate this challenging situation.
 We'll cover everything from what happens right after your arrest to understanding court proceedings and protecting your driving privileges.
 This guide focuses specifically on DUI laws and procedures as they apply in McMinn County.

 The hours following a DUI arrest in McMinn County are crucial.
 Here's a timeline of what to expect: